baseride/external-cloudbus-api/Readme_en.rst

 csharp/api2_test example is C# external API Cloudbus через HTTP call.

 It queries information about user which credentials are used for the call.
-Also, data for the Demo Cloudbus enterprize vehicle query is requested
+Also, data for the Demo Cloudbus enterprise vehicle query is requested